Serializing Complex Types

 Registering a Markup Extension for Serialization

-If the markup extension is required for serialization as well, you need to tell the framework that your particular class is represented by your markup extension for serialization.
-For this, you need to provide a way to acquire a markup extension from your custom type.
-This is accomplished by implementing the IMarkupExtensionConverter interface.
+If the markup extension is also required for serialization, you need to tell the framework that your particular class is represented by your markup extension for serialization.
+To do this, you need to provide a way to acquire a markup extension from your custom type.
+This is done by providing additional type information with addTypeInformation<T>:

-The A sample class definition with a read-only property and a markup extension that adapts this class example shows a sample class definition for objects that we want to write to and read from GraphML along with the graph structure.
+This example shows a sample class definition for objects that we want to write to and read from GraphML along with the graph structure.
 The class has only one property, which is read-only and can only be set by the constructor.
-Thus objects of the class cannot be handled directly by XML serialization/deserialization which needs writable properties.
-As a consequence, we have implemented a markup extension which will be used for the serialization process instead.
-The markup extension overcomes the class’s limitations by exposing the property as read/write property and by providing a default constructor.
+Therefore, objects of the class cannot be handled directly by XML serialization/deserialization, which needs writable properties.
+As a result, we have implemented a markup extension that will be used for the serialization process instead.
+The markup extension overcomes the class’s limitations by exposing the property as a read/write property and by providing a default constructor.

 class MyClass {